denoland/fresh/docs/examples/using-twind-v1.md

 };
 ```

-to see what other presets exist, you can go to the
+To see what other presets exist, you can go to the
 [twind docs](https://twind.style/presets).